infinispan/python-client/README.md

 went fine.
 You need an up and running local Infinispan server ore you'll get a connection error.

+    python3 test.py

+The C++ native libraries are placed by the installation script in `/usr/local/lib` directory (or in `$HOME/.local/lib` if installed with --user), so you probably need to help the runtime loader.

     LD_LIBRARY_PATH=/usr/local/lib python3 test.py

-The C++ native libraries are placed by the installation script in `/usr/local/lib` directory, so you need to tell it to the runtime loader.

 ## Uninstall